brandae0315/California-Apiary-Locations-and-Pollinator-Dependant-Crops/README.md

 ### Purpose of the Map
 - Where apiaries are located throughout the state
 - Which counties have higher proportions of pollinator-dependent crops
 - How these two distributions overlap to illustrate potential demand and pollination pressure

+## Interactive Features
+- Click each apiary location marker to see number of hives for each apiary
+- Click the county to see the percentage of pollinator dependant crops
+- Data sources hyperlinks

 ### Important Data Notes
 This map uses **non-comprehensive datasets**: